 Where Shares are acquired under the LTIP, dividends may be paid with respect to these Shares if the Company, in its discretion, declares a dividend.
-The dividends received will be subject to dividend income tax (but not NICs) in the United Kingdom (the applicable tax rate will depend on the employee's total income) and to U.S. federal income withholding tax (at a rate of 30%).
+The dividends received will be subject to dividend income tax (but not NICs) in the United Kingdom (the applicable tax rate will depend on the employee's total income) and to U.S. federal income withholding tax (at a rate of 28%).
 The employee may be entitled to reduce the U.S. federal income withholding tax rate (to 15%) provided that the appropriate certifications concerning domicile in the United Kingdom are provided as required by the United States Internal Revenue Service (i.e., Substitute Form W-8/BEN Certificate of Foreign Status and Instructions, available from the brokerage firm(s) retained by the Company).

-If a dividend is declared on the Company's common stock and the employee holds unvested RSUs on the record date, the employee is eligible for dividend equivalents.
 The employee will be subject to income tax and NICs on any dividend equivalents paid to him/her.

 The local employer will withhold income tax and employee NICs on the fair market value of the Shares acquired upon vesting and dividend equivalents.
-If the amount withheld is not sufficient to cover the employee's actual liability, he/she will be responsible for paying the difference and should do so within 90 days of the vesting/payment date to avoid further tax consequences (as discussed below).
+If the amount withheld is not sufficient to cover the employee's actual liability, he/she will be responsible for paying the difference and should do so within 90 days of the end of the tax year in which vesting occurs to avoid further tax consequences (as discussed below).

-In the event there is no or insufficient withholding, the employee must reimburse the local employer for the income tax due within 90 days of the vesting/payment date to avoid further tax consequences.
-If the employee fails to pay this amount to the employer within that time limit, the employee is deemed to have received a benefit in kind equal to the amount of tax due and the employee will have to pay further income tax and employee NICs on this benefit.
+In the event there is no or insufficient withholding, the employee must reimburse the local employer for the income tax due within 90 days of the end of the tax year in which vesting occurs to avoid further tax consequences.
+If the employee fails to pay this amount to the employer within that time limit, the employee may be deemed to have received a benefit in kind equal to the amount of tax due and the employee will have to pay further income tax and employee NICs on this benefit.
 In such case, the employer is not required to withhold tax on the benefit in kind, and the employee must include this in his/her annual self-assessment tax return for the tax year in which the vesting/payment date occurs

-The local employer is also required to report the details of the grant of RSUs and the acquisition of Shares, as well as the tax withheld, to HM Revenue & Customs on its Annual UK Revenue Tax Return and its Annual Share Schemes Return on Form 42.
+The local employer is also required to report the details of the grant of RSUs and the acquisition of Shares, as well as the tax withheld, to HM Revenue & Customs on its annual UK tax returns (including the online share schemes report).

-The employee should report details of any tax liabilities arising from the Shares acquired under the LTIP and Shares sold or disposed of, together with details of any dividend income, to HM Revenue &

-Customs on his/her annual self- assessment tax return.
+The employee should report details of any tax liabilities arising from the Shares acquired under the LTIP and Shares sold or disposed of, together with details of any dividend income, to HM Revenue & Customs on his/her annual self- assessment tax return.
 The employee will be responsible for paying any capital gains tax due as a result of the sale of Shares acquired under the LTIP.